wristband-dev/nestjs-demo-app/README.md

 ## CSRF Protection

-Cross-Site Request Forgery (CSRF) is a security vulnerability where attackers exploit a user's authenticated session to perform unauthorized actions on a web application without their knowledge or consent.
-This demo app is leveraging a technique called the Double Cookie Submit Pattern to mitigate CSRF attacks by employing two cookies: a session cookie for user authentication and a CSRF token cookie containing a unique token.
+Cross Site Request Forgery (CSRF) is a security vulnerability where attackers trick authenticated users into unknowingly submitting malicious requests to your application.
+This demo app is leveraging a technique called the Syncrhonizer Token Pattern to mitigate CSRF attacks by employing two cookies: a session cookie for user authentication and a CSRF token cookie containing a unique token.
 With each request, the CSRF token is included both in the cookie and the request payload, enabling server-side validation to prevent CSRF attacks.

 Refer to the [OWASP CSRF Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) for more information about this topic.

 > [!WARNING]
 > Your own application should take effort to mitigate CSRF attacks in addition to any Wristband authentication, and it is highly recommended to take a similar approach as this demo app to protect against thse types of attacks.

-Within the demo app code base, you can search in your IDE of choice for the text `CSRF_TOUCHPOINT`.
-This will show the various places in both the React frontend code and NodeJS backend code where CSRF is involved.

 <br/>